mhered/manolobot/Part-6-Docker.md

 ...
 ```

-You can access them using a slightly more descriptive links:
+You can access them using slightly more descriptive links:

 ```bash
 $ ls -l /dev/input/by-id